chobolife/study_english/bread_barbershop/Season_1/09_A_Home_for_Wilk.md

 - Yeah, just another four or five hours left to go.
 - Four hours?
 But we've already been driving for four hours already.
 Is this place in a whole different town?
 - It's still in bakery town.
 It's the outer suburbs.
 Living out in the country might be good for you.
 - Huh?
 Bring me back to the city.
-I'm not ready to be put on the pasture.
+I'm not ready to be put out to pasture.
 * * *
 - So which definition of good is this one?
 - Very good.
 I guarantee you're gonna like this next house.
 Here's the place.
 It's right in town and it's cheap.